 5. Consider One or Two Simple Strategies & Tools for Starters

 - Open-ended assessments and questions can minimise cheating.
 Survey learners with a quick list of 5-10 questions that covers the core things learners should have learned for the week.
 For classes with quantitative content, come up with assessments that are hard to find on Google.

 - If you have a test or quizzes already created on a tool such as Canvas, give learners unlimited attempts (see Canvas Quiz Setting Options).
 This helps learners check for their understanding as needed to master course concepts.
 This may not be a perfect strategy but keeps you informed of your learners’ progress.

-💡 When creating assessment questions, start with simple questions focused on evaluating core concepts (with the primary goal being bringing learners back to main learning objectives).
+- When creating assessment questions, focus on core concepts with the primary goal of bringing learners back to main learning objectives.